 - •

 Ferries from Naples (All Ports) to Positano run year-round from Naples Calata Porta di Massa - Naples Beverello ports, 7 days a week.
-The first ferry from the Naples Beverello port departs at 10:45, and the last at 14:05 from Naples Beverello.
-Similar schedules apply for the Naples Calata Porta di Massa ports.
-From June to September, there are approximately 15 crossings per week.
-In quieter periods, the route is served by around 5 crossings per week.
-The fastest ferry departing from Naples Beverello, takes 1h 10min, while on average the ferry trip lasts about 1h 16min.
-Ticket prices range from €27.50 to €32.00.
+The first ferry from the Naples Calata Porta di Massa port departs at 08:35, and the last at 15:35 from Naples Calata Porta di Massa.
+Similar schedules apply for the Naples Beverello ports.
+From June to September, there are approximately 57 crossings per week.
+In quieter periods, the route is served by around 8 crossings per week.
+The fastest ferry departing from Naples Beverello, takes 1h 10min, while on average the ferry trip lasts about 1h 44min.
+Ticket prices range from €29.50 to €36.79.
 Book your tickets online to Positano with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferry companies from Naples (All Ports) to Positano
+Ferry companies from Naples to Positano

-Naples (All Ports) to Positano ferry schedule
+Naples to Positano ferry schedule

-When you book your ferry tickets for the Naples (All Ports) to Positano route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Naples to Positano route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Naples (All Ports) to Positano
+Shortest ferry ride from Naples to Positano

-Yes, a day trip from Naples (All Ports) to Positano is possible.
+Yes, a day trip from Naples to Positano is possible.
 The fastest ferry trip takes just 1h 10min and departs from the Naples Beverello port, which will give you enough time to explore and get back the same day.
 Use our ferry search and booking system to book tickets for both directions and plan your schedule.
-Check the first and last ferry from Positano to Naples (All Ports) for detailed roundtrip schedules.
+Check the first and last ferry from Positano to Naples for detailed roundtrip schedules.

 No, unfortunately there are no night ferries available on the Naples (All Ports) to Positano route.
 However, you will find daytime sailing options to help you reach your destination safely and comfortably.